Born: October 17, 1974

 But it was in 2002, when he landed a regular role as M15 Senior Case Officer Tom Quinn in the BBC TV drama Spooks, that he became a household name in Britain.
 The series was a hit and he stayed with the show for two years.

 A starring role as Mr. Darcy in a new production of Pride and Prejudice (2005) alongside Keira Knightley catapulted him to international fame.
-However, he continues to return to his stage roots, and spent the spring and summer of 2005 starring as Prince Hal in William Shakespeare's Henry IV Parts 1 and 2 opposite Sir Michael Gambon as Falstaff at London's National Theatre.
+Although he works steadily in films such as The Current War (2018) and The Nutcracker and the Four Realms (2018), he also continues to return to his stage roots, and spent the spring and summer of 2005 starring as Prince Hal in William Shakespeare's Henry IV Parts 1 and 2 opposite Sir Michael Gambon as Falstaff at London's National Theatre.